VIN1902/learning-js/02-core-concepts/01-prototype-and-classes.md

 ## .prototype vs .__proto__
 - Constructor functions (like Array) have a .prototype property, which stores shared methods.
 Instances don’t have .prototype; they have __proto__ pointing to that prototype.

 - Whenver you create an instance of them, JS automaticaly sets '__proto__' that links to .prototype property of parent which has the methods defined for sharing.
+(This is done by 'new' keyword's mechanism during instance creation.)
 - arr.__proto__ = Array.prototype (this link enables inheritance)
 - When you call arr.map(), JavaScript looks-up 'map' method in arr itself, and if it doesn't find it, it checks arr.__proto__, which points to Array.prototype and there does exits a map() method.